 Aberfan is a sponsored project of New York Foundation for the Arts (NYFA), a 501 (c)(3), tax-exempt organization.
 Contributions are tax deductible.
 This recording cannot happen without your support.
 Every donation helps!

 Takuma and I met several years ago when I was looking for players for my trio.
-As synchronicity would have it, earlier on the same day of our first meeting, I was having lunch in Boston with Michael Farquharson, a professor / producer at Berklee College of Music.
+As synchronicity would have it, I was having lunch in Boston with Michael Farquharson, a professor / producer at Berklee College of Music.
 I mentioned I’d be going to meet a drummer after lunch.
 “Who’s that?”
-When he heard Takuma, he said “He’s the one I use for recording my studio projects!”
+I answered “Takuma”.
+Smiling, he said “He’s the one I use for recording my studio projects!”
 There was no doubt left in my mind.

 At some point, I knew we would work together again.
-I am so grateful he will be with me for Aberfan.
+Aberfan will be that opportunity.